sharjeel1521/Credit-Scoring/README.md

-**Part 1**: is about preparing the data apply imputation, cleaning, preprocessing, using k-mean imputation and scaling methods
+**Part 1**: is about preparing the data apply imputation, cleaning, preprocessing, using k-mean imputation and scaling methods.

 **Part 2**: Core ML Methods – Scaling, Imputation, and Model Robustness In this phase, we explored different core machine learning methods to assess their robustness in the presence of missing values and unscaled features.
 The goal was to understand how various models respond to imperfect or “unclean” data.